C2SP/C2SP/signed-note.md

 verification failure, because the client was necessarily securely configured with the expected public key for the key hash.

-It is RECOMMENDED that key names be schema-less URLs (e.g. `example.com/abc123`).
+It is RECOMMENDED that key names be schema-less URLs (e.g. `example.com/abc123`), to avoid accidental collisions.
 Those endpoints don’t need to be reachable over the network.

 It is RECOMMENDED that key IDs be the first four bytes (interpreted in big-endian order) of the SHA-256 hash of the following sequence: the key name, a